snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

-The default behavior for asynchronous local parallelism is for Dakota to dispatch the next evaluation the local queue when one completes (and can optionally be specified by ``local_evaluation_scheduling dynamic``.
+The default behavior for asynchronous local parallelism is for Dakota to dispatch the next evaluation the local queue when one completes (and can optionally be specified by :dakkw:`local_evaluation_scheduling dynamic <interface-asynchronous-local_evaluation_scheduling-dynamic>`.
 In some cases, the simulation code interface benefits from knowing which job number will replace a completed job.
 This includes some modes of application tiling with certain MPI implementations, where sending a job to the correct subset of available processors is done with relative node scheduling.
-The keywords ``local_evaluation_scheduling static`` forces this behavior, so a completed evaluation will be replaced with one congruent modulo the evaluation concurrency.
+The keywords :dakkw:`local_evaluation_scheduling dynamic <interface-asynchronous-local_evaluation_scheduling-static>` forces this behavior, so a completed evaluation will be replaced with one congruent modulo the evaluation concurrency.
 For example, with 6 concurrent jobs, eval number 2 will be replaced with eval number 8.
 Examples of this usage can be seen in